 Instead, these advertising spaces could be used to encourage investment in cleaner energy technologies, reduce consumption of fossil fuels, and promote a more equitable, green economy.

-It’s time we start prioritising climate action and environmental responsibility, and disallowing fossil fuel companies from distributing lies in the form of ‘good PR’ is a step in the right direction.
+Itβs time we start prioritising climate action and environmental responsibility, and disallowing fossil fuel companies from distributing lies in the form of βgood PRβ is a step in the right direction.

-I’m Jessica (She/Her).
-Originally from Bermuda, I moved to London to get a Master’s degree in Media & Communications and now write for Thred to spread the word about positive social change, specifically ocean health and marine conservation.
-You can also find me dipping my toes into other subjects like pop culture, health, wellness, style, and beauty.
+Iβm Jessica (She/Her).
+I’m the Deputy Editor & Content Partnership Manager at Thred.
+Originally from the island of Bermuda, I specialise in writing about ocean health and marine conservation, but you can also find me delving into pop culture, health and wellness, plus sustainability in the beauty and fashion industries.
 Follow me on Twitter, LinkedIn and drop me some ideas/feedback via email.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.Ok